mccoyp/service-fabric-managed-identity-test/README.md

 ### Create a key vault, certificate, and secret

 Using the [Azure Portal](https://azure.portal.com), create a key vault.
-Select "Create a resource", search for "Key Vault", and create your resource (be sure to provide your service principal with Key, Secret, & Certificate Management permissions in the "Access policy" tab).
+Select "Create a resource", search for "Key Vault", and create your resource.
+Be sure to enable access to Azure Virtual Machines for deployment as well as Azure Resource Manager for template deployment.

 After creating the vault, create a self-signed certificate in it.
 You'll need to insert some of this certificate's properties into the cluster template later on.